alranel/PicoMQTT/README.md

 # PicoMQTT

-This is a lightweight and easy to use MQTT library for ESP8266 and ESP32 devices.
+This is a lightweight and easy to use MQTT library for ESP8266, ESP32 and other Arduino boards.

 ![Build](https://github.com/mlesniew/PicoMQTT/actions/workflows/ci.yml/badge.svg) ![License](https://img.shields.io/github/license/mlesniew/PicoMQTT)